ThaiLe011094/cake_interview/README.md

 }
 ```
 ## Run Airflow DAG
-Get into `http://localhost:8080/dags/sftp_sync/` or `http://<airflow-hosted-address>/dags/sftp_sync/` then click on Triger to run the DAG
+Get into `http://localhost:8080/dags/sftp_sync/` or `http://<airflow-hosted-address>/dags/sftp_sync/` then click on Triger to run the DAG.

 ## Check for the files on the sftp server
 As in the configuration in docker-compose.yaml, we configured the sftp-source with port 2222, and sftp-source with port 2223.